gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         - Project + library dependency, no component with given name.
     - Unsupported type, error message should include information about supported component types
 - Direct dependencies only.
+- Cycles:
+    - Should be allowed at resolve time.
+It is entirely possible to handle this case at compile time (using source path, for example).
+For this feature, the failure can happen later due to the cycle between jar tasks.
+    - Will be required for native support.

 Out of scope:

 - Building the required library Jars or making the library Jars available at compile time.
 - API or DSL to query the resolved graph.
+- Making any state of `JavaSourceSet` managed.

+### Test cases

+- Can require a library in the same project.
+- Can require multiple different libraries in another project.
+- Can require self.
+- Can have a cycle in the graph.
+- Exercise the error cases above.

 ### Implementation: